christoph-fricke/logging-library/README.md

 # TS-Logger

-> Extendible logging module for Deno and Node.
-Inspired by Pino, Deno std/log
+> Extendible logging module for Node and browsers.
+Inspired by Pino, Deno
-> and dotnet ILogger.
+> std/log and .Net Core ILogger.

 ## Goals